 CARBON-NEUTRALITY, WHATS NEXT?

 The participating managers show how responsible investing can help address climate change.
-Recent UK Committee on Climate Change recommendations for carbon-neutrality by 2050 seem ambitious,(14) but many climate scientists advise stronger action.
+Recent UK Committee on Climate Change recommendations for carbon-neutrality by 2050 seems ambitious,(14) but many climate scientists advise stronger action.
 The managers felt the target provided an excellent framework for investee firm engagement on carbon-neutrality.

-Company discussions included acceleration of strategies to achieve neutrality by 2030 rather than 2050.
-The managers were keen to raise the target above the initial 10 per cent, which will follow the developing climate science under the guidance of P1’s external ethical oversight committee.
+Company discussions included the acceleration of strategies to achieve neutrality by 2030 rather than 2050.
+The managers were keen to raise the target above the initial 10 percent, which will follow the developing climate science under the guidance of P1’s external ethical oversight committee.
 Sustainable fund managers can demonstrate leadership on global warming in the broader investment and business communities.
 The NZC10 target provides a clear, systematic framework for investors for conversations with firms they hold.
 The adoption of this target by commercial fund managers running portfolios with assets under management from GBP160 million to GBP960 million (GBP2.2 billion in total) demonstrates that it can be practically implemented in a real-world context.

 1 Jonathon Porritt, The World in Context: Beyond the business case for sustainable development (Cambridge Programme for Industry, 2001)